rosaliejin/STR-Across-Species/README.md

 This snakemake workflow (in progress) does the following:

 1. Index fasta files
-2. Split fastas by chrom
+2. Split fastas by chromosomes
-3. Call script to run TRF
+3. Call script to run Tandem Repeat Finder
-4. Filter TF
+4. Filter Tandem Repeats founded

-Next up todo: run stats, fill in more species
+5. Perform Statistical Analysis on STRs identified in each species
+6. Visualize Statistical Analysis

 Currently, it assumes genome fasta files are in: